egregors/hk/README.md

-# 🇭🇰 hk – HomeKit BME280 sensor integration + web iface
+# 🇭🇰 hk – HomeKit BME280 sensor integration + web iface + notifications

-Integration temperature and humidity sensor (bosch BME280) with Raspberry Pi and Apple HomeKit
+Smart temperature and humidity monitoring system with BME280 sensor, Raspberry Pi, Apple HomeKit integration, and intelligent notification system.

 ## tl;dr

-In general, this project is just 3 parts combined:
+In general, this project is a comprehensive IoT solution combining:

-* Raspberry Pi + BME280 sensor integration – to get temperature and humidity data
+* **Hardware**: Raspberry Pi + BME280 sensor integration – to get temperature and humidity data
-* Simple web server – to expose the data to local network
+* **Web Interface**: Simple web server – to expose the data to local network with metrics visualization
-* HAP server – to expose the data to HomeKit in order to be able to use it in Home app
+* **HomeKit**: HAP server – to expose the data to HomeKit for use in Apple Home app
+* **Monitoring**: Smart notification system – to alert you when sensor issues occur
+* **Persistence**: Metrics collection with backup/restore and autosave capabilities

 ### Features: